vefunder/protocol-research-review/articles/inverse_finance/Inverse-Finance-DOLA.md

-1. Is it possible for a single entity to rug its users?
+**1. Is it possible for a single entity to rug its users?**

 In theory, the 2-of-6 multi-sig controlling the Fed chair could mint infinte DOLA.
-This would certainly harm users and LPs.
-However, there is no logical reason to do this.
+While we have no reason to believe the Inverse team has any malicious intention, there are theoretical rug vectors that could arise from abuse of Fed chair privileges.
+For instance:

+- Fed chair mints Xm DOLA into curve pool, flashloan Xm USDC into Dola pool, Fed chair burns Xm DOLA from pool, remove USDC and pay back loan.
+- Borrow Xm DOLA against ETH collateral, sell Xm DOLA for Xm (-fees and slippage) FRAXBP, Fed chair mints infinite DOLA into the pool, buy DOLA with less FRAXBP, repay loan.
+(This vector is not currently viable thanks to low borrow limits during FiRM's guarded launch)

+Absence of a timelock for mints/burns, the small number of signatures required by the current Fed chair, and the GovGuardian EOA's ability to veto on-chain DAO votes are factors to be aware of when considering the rug potential.

 FiRM on the other hand is non-custodial and it appears not to have any central access points.
 However, as mentioned above, the product just launched a week into writing this report and it was not the main focus of this risk assessment.

-2. If the team vanishes, can the project continue?
+**2. If the team vanishes, can the project continue?**

-Some parts of it can probably continue.
-FiRM might survive, as the protocol is either governed by on-chain voting or via multi-sig wallets.
-If, however, all multi-sig signers disappear, it would be difficult for the protocol to survive.
+If all multi-sig signers disappear, it would be challenging, but possible, for the protocol to survive.
 Access to the TWG treasury would be disabled.
 It would also cause difficulties for DOLA.
-The stablecoin requires active management from the Fed chair, which is the team (2-of-6 msig).
-In theory, the Fed chair could be replaced by a governance vote without permission of the multi-sig, but it is questionable at this time whether anyone outside the team could actually manage the complex Fed situation.
+The stablecoin requires active management from the Fed chair multi-sig.
+The Fed chair could be replaced by a governance vote without permission of the multi-sig, but it is questionable at this time whether anyone outside the team could actually manage the complex Fed situation.
+Inverse is designed to empower trusted actors while retaining a decentralized fallback mechanism.
+There would certainly be headwinds to restructure, but this contingency has been accounted for.

-3. Does the protocol rely on CRV or other incentives to keep its peg?
+**3. Does the protocol rely on CRV or other incentives to keep its peg?**

 For the large part yes.
 Curve and Balancer pools are used to keep DOLA’s stability.
 Without the rewards for these pools, it will be difficult to attract counterparty assets at scale.
 Members of the Inverse team have publicly recognized that the system's bad debt will likely cause a depeg in the absence of incentives.